-The Areas at Risk (AaR) programme is delivered across six Super Output Areas in Antrim and Newtownabbey.
+The Areas at Risk programme is delivered across six Super Output Areas in Antrim and Newtownabbey.
 In 2017/18 the Newtownabbey programme in Monkstown, Carnmoney and Mossley had an allocation of £126,920 (Department for Communities £75,000 and the Council £51,920) and £111,199 funded solely by the Council was allocated to the 3 Antrim areas; Farranshane, Ballycraigy and Steeple.
-Similar amounts had been included in the Council estimates for delivery in 2018/19.
+Similar amounts have been included in the Council estimates for delivery in 2018/19.

-Members were advised that a letter of offer had been received from DfC in relation to the 2018/19 programme which incorporates an 11% reduction on the amount awarded in 2017/18.
-A copy was circulated for Members' approval.
-In Antrim and Newtownabbey this equated to an allocation of £66, 750, a reduction of £8, 250 to be allocated to Newtownabbey programmes.
-In light of this reduction Members considered the following options:
+Members are advised that a letter of offer has been received from DFC in relation to the 2018/19 programme which incorporates an 11% reduction on the amount awarded in 2017/18.
+A copy is enclosed for Members' approval.
+In Antrim and Newtownabbey this equates to an allocation of £66, 750, a reduction of £8, 250 to be allocated to Newtownabbey programmes.
+In light of this reduction Members may wish to consider the following options: